yellowflowersorganics-star/smartcrop-os/SECRETS_SETUP_GUIDE.md

 **What it is**: Separate AWS credentials for PRODUCTION deployments

 **How to get it**:
-- Same process as #2, but create a different user: `smartcrop-prod-deployer`
+- Same process as #2, but create a different user: `cropwise-prod-deployer`
 - **Best Practice**: Use separate credentials for prod to limit blast radius

 **Where to add it**: